B0RJA/legendre-1D/README.md

 Acknowledgements
 ----------------
-The parsing of the config file is made using Dave Gamble's [cJSON](http://cjson.sourceforge.net/) implementation.
+The parsing of the config file is made thanks to the [cJSON](http://cjson.sourceforge.net/) implementation by Dave Gamble.

 Copyright and license
 ---------------------